case

 there are a total of ten input bits, you will need 2^10 unique test

 cases.
-Write all the I/O signals to a file named test_result.txt
+Write all the I/O signals to a file named test_result.txt.

-Once your design is verified in simulation, edit build.tcl
+Once your design is verified in simulation, edit build.tcl and arithmetic_unit.xdc to implement the

 design.
 Your XDC file should make these signal mappings: